SintraCascaisSesimbra.com

 Lisbon Airport is located 8km north of the historic centre of Lisbon and 28km (by road) from Estoril.

-You could take public transport for this journey, but it is often easier and more convenient to go by Uber.
-The journey will cost from €25 for up to four people, but the exact fare will depend on demand.
+You could take public transport for this journey, but it is often easier and more convenient to go by Uber or Bolt.
+The journey will typically cost between €25-€35 for up to four people, but the exact fare will depend on demand.
+Fares are dynamic and can increase significantly during rush hour, periods of high demand, or late at night.
 In Lisbon Airport, there is a special area for the ride-hailing apps to pick up passengers, which is located in the short-stay car park attached to the arrivals hall.

 Insight: If you plan to use Uber in Portugal, it is advisable to have the app set up on your phone before arriving.

 An alternative ride-hailing app to Uber is Bolt.
 Bolt tends to have slightly cheaper fares, but the standard of their cars and drivers is lower.
-A taxi could be an alternative to Uber or Bolt but will cost significantly more, at €60 to €80.
+A taxi could be an alternative to Uber or Bolt but will cost significantly more, at €40 to €50.

 If you choose to take public transport from Lisbon Airport to Estoril, there are three stages: